2 minute read

 Surgery under general anaesthesia in day hospital

-If you require general anaesthetic for your implant procedure, this will be provided by a qualified anaesthetist at Southbank Day Surgery in South Perth, rather than at our clinics.
+If you require general anaesthetic for your implant procedure, this will be provided by a qualified anaesthetist at Southbank Day Surgery in South Perth, rather than at our clinic.
 General anaesthesia does not require an overnight stay, but you should avoid driving or operating machinery for up to 48 hours.

 Pain-free dental implant surgery in Perth